abhijit-c/LatinTranslations/Vergil/book.md

    iamque uidenti sanguineis frontem moris et tempora pingit.*

-   Aegle, the most beautiful of the nymphs, adds herself, an ally, arrives to the fearful boys, and now seeing (it) she decorates the forehead and temples with bloody things.
+   Aegle, the most beautiful of the nymphs, adds herself, an ally, arrives to the fearful boys, and now while Silenus was seeing she decorates the forehead and temples with bloody mulberries.

 7. *ille dolum ridens 'quo uincula necitis?' inquit;*